HacDan/100-days-of-code/log.md

 I'm going to skip out on the blog post for tonight and punt to tomorrow night.
 I want to reflect on my Android progress and all I have on the brain are snakes... darn Pythons!

+### Day 8: June 30th, 2022

+#### Clean up

+I started the blog post, but I don't think I'm going to finish it tonight.
+It's late.
+Lots of code cleanup today and refactoring.
+Wrote quite a bit of documentation as well.
+All in all a productive day.